Hristo Stoichkov: Managerial career

-In the 2003–04 season, Hristo Stoichkov began his managerial career as a forwards coach at Barcelona.
+In the 2003–04 season, Stoichkov began his managerial career as a forward coach at Barcelona.
 Following the resignation of Bulgarian national team manager Plamen Markov after the team's first-round exit from UEFA Euro 2004, Stoichkov was appointed as the new national team manager on July 15, 2004.

-However, his tenure as manager got off to a rocky start, as he failed to lead Bulgaria to qualification for the 2006 World Cup.
+However, his tenure as manager got off to a rocky start, as he failed to lead Bulgaria to qualification for the 2006 FIFA World Cup.
 Stoichkov's fiery temperament, which had characterized his playing days, carried over into his coaching style.
 This led to several proven players quitting the national team due to personal conflicts with him.
 A notable incident occurred on September 5, 2005, during a match against Sweden when Stoichkov was sent off for insulting the referee.

 The most significant setback in his management came on October 12, 2006, when Stiliyan Petrov, the team captain, announced that he would no longer play for Bulgaria as long as Stoichkov was at the helm.
 This marked the third player and the second captain to leave the squad due to disagreements with Stoichkov.
-However, on March 17, 2007, Petrov revealed that he had a private conversation with Stoichkov, where they were able to resolve their differences, leading to his return to the national team.
+However, on March 17, 2007, Petrov revealed that he had had a private conversation with Stoichkov, where they were able to resolve their differences, leading to his return to the national team.

 On 10 April 2007, the Bulgarian Football Union announced that they had accepted the resignation of Stoichkov from his position with the national team.
-This decision was a result of the team's poor performance in the ongoing Euro 2008 qualifying campaign, which was followed by widespread criticism and debate regarding the manager's capabilities.
+This decision was a result of the team's poor performance in the ongoing UEFA Euro 2008 qualifying campaign, which was followed by widespread criticism and debate regarding the manager's capabilities.
 The specific match that intensified pressure on Stoichkov was the 0–0 home draw against Albania, despite the fact that the Bulgarians generally controlled the game and struck the post twice.
 He had a brief and disappointing tenure as manager at Celta Vigo, where he was dismissed following the team's decline into the lower reaches of the Spanish Second Division.

 On 29 June 2009, Stoichkov moved to Mamelodi Sundowns, replacing Henri Michel.
 On 16 March 2010, he resigned from Mamelodi Sundowns, and the former South Africa national team manager Trott Moloto was appointed caretaker until a full-time replacement could be found.

 In 2011, the Vietnam Football Federation invited Stoichkov to become the head manager of the Vietnam national team; however, he declined the position.
 In the 2011–12 season, he served as an advisor for the Russian club Rostov.

 In January 2012, Stoichkov was appointed manager of the Bulgarian side Litex Lovech, replacing Lyuboslav Penev, who left to become the manager of the Bulgaria national team.
 In May 2013, Stoichkov was recognized as the A PFG Manager of the Season following a vote by professional footballers in the Bulgarian league.
 In June 2013, he was named the manager of the Bulgarian powerhouse—and former club—CSKA Sofia, but resigned one month later after losing faith in the troubled club.